 Road book: technical information table

 The table can be downloaded from the www.la6000d.com web site.
-It includes plans of the course and useful information such as time limits and location of feeding stations, first aid posts, and treatment stations.
-Supporters can go and watch the runners at the places indicated
+It includes a map of the race and useful information such as time limits and location of feeding stations, first aid posts, and treatment stations.
+Supporters can go and watch the runners at the places indicated in the tab – More Informations (Acess).

 According to Article L333-2 of the Sports Code, “the organizers of sports events […] are the owners of the right to use the events or competitions they organize.”